Inflatable boat repair paint for restoring old inflatables inflatable dinghies zodiac inflatable boats

 Does TUFF-COAT Crack or peel?

-TUFF will not crack or peel (within tested temperature and environmental conditions) providing it has been applied to a properly prepared surface
+TUFF will not crack or peel (within tested temperature and environmental conditions) providing it has been applied to a properly prepared surface.
+Take care and patience when applying Tuff-coat to ensure a long-lasting quality outcome.

 Back to Top